-I will drop the lowest of the four exam grades.
-This assignment is optional, and can possibly add up to 10% to your overall grade.
+^{}I will drop the lowest of the four exam grades.

 VII.
 Late Work:

 Unless prior approval is received, late submission of assignments will result in a grade deduction of one half-letter grade for each calendar day (not including Saturdays, Sundays, or holidays) that the assignment is late.